Drepung Monastery: History

 associated with the Dalai Lamas-to-be, and the upper chamber (Zimkhang gong ma) associated with the descendants of Sonam Drakpa, an illustrious teacher who died in 1554.
-The estate of the Dalai Lamas at Drepung Monastery, called Ganden Phodrang, had been constructed in 1518 by Gendun Gyatso Palzangpo (1476–1541), retrospectively named and counted as 2nd Dalai Lama.
+The estate of the Dalai Lamas at Drepung Monastery, called Ganden Phodrang, had been constructed in 1518 by Gendun Gyatso (1476–1541), retrospectively named the 2nd Dalai Lama.
 The name of the Tibetan government established by the 5th Dalai Lama came from the name of this estate.

-Penchen Sönam Drakpa (1478-1554 CE) in 1535 succeeded Gendün Gyatso (1476–1541) on the Throne of Drepung, both of them being major figures in the history of the Geluk tradition.
-By the time Sönam Drakpa was appointed to the Throne of Drepung (Drepung Tri), he was already a famous Geluk master.
-He had already occupied the Throne of Ganden (Ganden Tri) and was considered the most prolific and important Geluk thinker of his time.
-His successor was none other than Sönam Gyatso (1543-1588 CE), the lama who would receive the official title of the Third Dalai Lama (Talé Lama Kutreng Sumpa).
+Penchen Sönam Drakpa (1478-1554 CE) succeeded Gendün Gyatso (1476–1541) in 1535 on the Throne of Drepung, both being major figures of the Gelug tradition.
+By the time Sönam Drakpa was appointed to the Throne of Drepung (Drepung Tri), he was already a famous Gelug master.
+He had already occupied the Throne of Ganden (Ganden Tri) and was considered the most prolific and important Gelug thinker of his time.
+He was succeeded by Sönam Gyatso (1543-1588 CE), the lama who would receive the official title of the Third Dalai Lama (Talé Lama Kutreng Sumpa).

 Before his death in 1554, Sönam Drakpa established his own estate, the Upper Chamber (Zimkhang Gongma), which was named because of its location at the top of Drepung, just below the Ngakpa debating courtyard "Ngagpa Dratshang".